Scholarships

 Texas Association of Dairymen Scholarship Endowment

-- This scholarship is for students of the School of Veterinary Medicine.
+- Scholarships for students of the School of Veterinary Medicine.
 First preference is to students who have interest in pursuing veterinary medicine in the dairy sector.
+Second preference is to students with dairy backgrounds or experiences.

 Thad York Scholarship